sahilthakare215/solar-system-3D-/README.md

+NOTE: its a 3D interface you can interact using your mouse/cursor and rotate too.

 # Solar System Simulation

 A beautiful and interactive 3D solar system simulation built with Three.js and Vite.
 This project features realistic planetary textures, orbital mechanics, and a stunning star field background.